giovanniboscu/continuous-section-field/actions-examples/histwin/openfastguide.md

 ---

 ## 12. Final note
+The following two categories of data remain outside the pipeline by design and must be provided by the user:

 - RNA data for the BModes `.bmi`
 - non-tower machine data for the OpenFAST / ElastoDyn structural case